Health Reform Changes

 federally designated services.

-Effective January 1, 2013, the University is amending its
+Effective January 1, 2013, the University amended its

 Plan (under Section 125) that allows for flexible spending accounts for health

 expenses to lower the maximum annual contribution to $2,500, as required by the